-Ernst & Young LLP served as the independent public accounting firm of the Company for the fiscal year ended January 31, 2007.
-The Audit Committee of the Board has selected Ernst & Young LLP as the Company's independent public accounting firm for the fiscal year ending January 31, 2008.
-Representatives of Ernst & Young LLP will be present at the Annual Meeting.
+BDO Seidman, LLP served as the independent public accounting firm of the Company for the fiscal year ended January 31, 2008.
+A representative of BDO Seidman, LLP will be present at the Annual Meeting.
 They will have the opportunity to make a statement if they desire to do so and will be available to respond to appropriate stockholder questions.

-The following table sets forth the aggregate fees for the Company for the fiscal years 2006 and 2005 for audit and other services approved by the Audit Committee to be provided by The Company's accounting firm, Ernst & Young LLP.
+The following table sets forth the aggregate fees for the Company for the fiscal years 2007 and 2006 for audit and other services approved by the Audit Committee to be provided by The Company's accounting firm, BDO Seidman, LLP for 2007 and Ernst & Young LLP for 2006.

-2 006 2005
+2007 2006

-Audit Fees \$ 116,000 \$ 109,000
+Audit Fees \$ 112,000 \$ 116,000

 Audit-Related Fees

-Tax Fees 36,400 35,000
+Tax Fees 35,000 36,400

-All Other Fees 45,000 -
+All Other Fees 45,000

-Total Fees \$ 197,400 \$ 144,000
+Total Fees \$ 147,000 \$ 197,400

-The Company has engaged Ernst & Young LLP to provide tax consulting and compliance services and consulting services regarding the internal control audit related requirements of the Sarbanes-Oxley Act, in addition to the audit of the financial statements.
-The Company's Audit Committee has considered whether the provision of the tax services is compatible with maintaining the independence of Ernst & Young LLP.
-All fees paid to Ernst & Young LLP are preapproved by the Audit Committee of the Board of Directors.
+The Company has engaged BDO Seidman, LLP to provide tax consulting and compliance services and consulting services regarding the internal control audit related requirements of the Sarbanes-Oxley Act, in addition to the audit of the financial statements.
+The Company's Audit Committee has considered whether the provision of the tax services is compatible with maintaining the independence of BDO Seidman, LLP.
+All fees paid to BDO Seidman, LLP are preapproved by the Audit Committee of the Board of Directors.
+The Audit Committee has not selected the auditors for the January 31, 2009 audit as the Audit Committee typically makes that decision after the Annual Meeting.